 The Legend of Journey to the West

-In the early years of Tang Dynasty, there was a young monk named Xuanzang who detected a great number of discrepancies in the interpretations of Buddhist text between different Chinese Buddhist schools, so decided to clean up the confusion by obtaining the original scriptures.
+In the early years of the Tang Dynasty, there was a young monk named Xuanzang who detected a great number of discrepancies in the interpretations of Buddhist texts between different Chinese Buddhist schools, so decided to clean up the confusion by obtaining the original scriptures.

-16 years later he returned to Chinese capital Chang’an, along with 657 volumes of Buddhist scriptures.
-In the next 20 years he and his disciples translated 75 sutras from Sanskrit to Chinese language which become the classics not only in Buddhist text but Chinese literature.
+16 years later he returned to the Chinese capital Chang’an, along with 657 volumes of Buddhist scriptures.
+Over the next 20 years, he and his disciples translated 75 sutras from Sanskrit to the Chinese language which become the classics not only in Buddhist text but Chinese literature.

-And among all the mythical elements added into the historical event is the character Monkey King, the first disciple of monk Tang Xuanzang.
+And among all the mythical elements added to the historical event is the character Monkey King, the first disciple of monk Tang Xuanzang.